Paclitaxel Protein-Bound Suspension

 This drug can lower your white blood cell count, especially in the weeks after the drug is given.
 This can increase your chance of getting a serious, or even life-threatening, infection.
 Be sure to let your doctor or nurse know right away if you have any signs of infection, such as fever (100.5° or higher), chills, pain when passing urine, a new cough, or bringing up sputum.

 This drug may lower your red blood cell count.
-If this occurs, it is usually a few months after starting treatment.
+The risk of this is higher if it is given in combination with another chemotherapy drug.
+If this occurs, it is usually a month or more after starting treatment.
 A low red blood cell count (known as anemia) can cause shortness of breath, or make you to feel weak or tired all the time.
 Your doctor may give you medicines to help prevent or treat this condition, or you may need to get blood transfusions.

-In rare cases, this drug may lower your platelet count in the weeks after it is given, which can increase your risk of bleeding.
+In rare cases, this drug may lower your platelet count.
+The risk of this is higher if it is given in combination with another chemotherapy drug.
+This can occur in the weeks after the drug is given, and it can increase your risk of bleeding.
 Speak with your doctor before taking any drugs or supplements that might affect your body’s ability to stop bleeding, such as aspirin or aspirin-containing medicines, warfarin (Coumadin), or vitamin E. Tell your doctor right away if you have unusual bruising, or bleeding such as nosebleeds, bleeding gums when you brush your teeth, or black, tarry stools.

 Do not get any immunizations (vaccines), either during or after treatment with this drug, without your doctor’s OK.
 This drug may affect your immune system, which could make vaccines ineffective, or could even lead to serious infections.
 Try to avoid contact with people who have recently received a live virus vaccine, such as the oral polio vaccine or smallpox vaccine.
 Check with your doctor about this.